SurveyMonkey/graphql-ergonomock/README.md

 #### ErgonoMockedProvider for Use with Apollo-Client

-If your app uses Apollo-Client, you can also use `ErgonoMockedProvider` which wraps `ergonomock()` in a stable & deterministic way based on the query name, shape, and variables (this is so you can leverage testing snapshots if you are so inclined).
+If your app uses Apollo-Client, you can also use `ErgonoMockedProvider` which wraps `ergonomock()`.
+The generated values are stable & deterministic based on the query name, shape, and variables (this is so you can leverage testing snapshots if you are so inclined).

 ```jsx
 import { ErgonoMockedProvider as MockedProvider } from 'graphql-ergonomock';